 Secondly, most streaming services attempt to minimize how complicated their services are.
 As shown above, Sling TV is a bit of a loner in the streaming services market in offering Pay-Per-View, and it’s not exactly a simple process to watch PPV on Sling.

 This is not really Sling TV’s fault, however.
 The Pay-Per-View model has been broken and complicated in the US for some time now.
 The cord-cutting revolution has really highlighted how difficult it is to access Pay-Per-View matches without cable.

 Because of this, we expect that more options for viewing PPV events without cable will emerge in the coming years.
-It’s also possible that more streaming services will begin to offer PPV events.
-For now, stay tuned for updates about DAZN, as that service may completely upend the current system for boxing, MMA, and combat sports fans.
+It’s also possible that more streaming services, such as DAZN, will begin to offer PPV events, and change the way that PPV is offered in America — for the better.